 Yes, it is generally fine to eat avocado each day if you have type 2 diabetes.

-Because avocados are calorie dense, it’s important to work with a nutritionist or other medical professional to understand appropriate avocado portion sizes.
+Because avocados are calorie-dense, it’s important to work with a registered dietitian or other medical professional for guidance on appropriate avocado portion sizes for your individual needs.

 This will ensure that your overall diet is well-balanced and supports your health goals.

-It’s also important to talk with a doctor first before adding avocado to your diet if you’ve been told that you have liver or gallbladder issues that impact your body’s ability to safely digest fats.
+Because of the high fat content of avocados, it’s also important to talk with a doctor before adding them to your diet if you have conditions that impact your body’s ability to digest fats.

-However, most people with diabetes will find there are very few downsides to eating a serving or two of avocado in addition to a healthy diet.
+However, most people with diabetes will find there are very few downsides to eating a serving or two of avocado per day (roughly one-third to two-thirds of an avocado) as part of a healthy diet.

-Avocado’s healthy fats, fiber, vitamins, and minerals make it a delicious addition to many meals.
+Avocado’s healthy fats, fiber, vitamins, and minerals make it a nutritious and delicious addition to many meals.